BSB (British International Primary School)

 Plan the Year 7 transition before you enrol.
 The campus is on Sukhumvit Soi 4 in Khlong Toei, a short walk from Nana BTS, with easy access to the full Sukhumvit corridor.

-Fees (2026–2027)
+BSB Fees

 Admission & Enrollment